-The Self-Generation Incentive Program (SGIP) provides financial incentives for the installation of distributed generation technologies.
+The Self-Generation Incentive Program (SGIP) provides financial incentives for the installation of Distributed Energy Resources.
 SGIP is a ratepayer-funded program, overseen by the California Public Utilities Commission, and available to retail electric and gas customers of the four California investor-owned utilities (Pacific Gas & Electric, Southern California Edison, Southern California Gas and San Diego Gas & Electric).
-CCSE is the program administrator for SDG&E territory.

-The program is currently funded through December 31, 2014, with an annual statewide incentive budget of $83 million.
+The program has been extended through December 31, 2020 and funded through December 31, 2019 with an annual statewide incentive budget of $83 million.
 Southern California Gas Company’s share is approximately $8 million a year.
 The budget is divided into two categories, 75% is allocated to Renewable and/or Emerging Technologies (RN/ET) and 25% for Non-renewable (NR) CHP technologies.
-Currently, our RN/ET budget is fully subscribed and we are no longer accepting reservations.
-However, we are still accepting reservations for Non-Renewable CHP projects.

 About the Self-Generation Incentive Program